ThomasKaiser/sbc-bench/results/reviews/NanoPi-Fire3.md

 many unfixed bugs.
 Better upgrade to a supported version ASAP.

 But this version string doesn't matter since this is not an official LTS Linux from kernel.org.

-This device runs a Samsung BSP kernel.
+This device runs a Samsung vendor/BSP kernel.